Two Crossings of the Katy Railway

 Barriger was close enough to the tower that his photo clearly shows the

 crossing tracks at this complex junction.
 The track passing to the left of the tower is the Trinity & Brazos Valley (T&BV) line coming from Mexia north through Hillsboro continuing to Cleburne.
-It crosses the MKT's north / south double track at an acute angle in the foreground.
-The other track crossing horizontally is the St. Louis Southwestern (SSW) from Corsicana entering from the east (left) and crossing to the west side of the MKT tracks where it turned south and terminated in Hillsboro.
+It crosses the Katy's north / south double track at an acute angle in the foreground.
+The other track crossing horizontally is the St. Louis Southwestern (SSW) from Corsicana entering from the east (left) and crossing to the west side of the Katy tracks where it turned south and terminated in Hillsboro.
 This photo was probably taken in the early 1930s.
 The T&BV tracks past Tower 44 between Hillsboro and Cleburne were abandoned in 1932.
-Salvage operations may not have commenced immediately, so the tracks might have remained in place for a few years. (photo courtesy John W. Barriger III National Railroad Library) Below Left: Ken Stavinoha provides this image of Tower 44, but the source and timeframe of the photo is unknown.
+Salvage operations might not have commenced immediately, so the tracks could have remained in place for a few years. (photo courtesy John W. Barriger III National Railroad Library) Below Left: Ken Stavinoha provides this image of Tower 44.
+Neither the original source of the photo nor its timeframe is known.
 The reverse side of the photo has "Hillsboro" written in pencil.
-Below Right: This view of Tower 44 (courtesy John W. Barriger III National Railroad Library) looks north, likely taken some years after the photo at left.
+Below Right: This view of Tower 44 looks north, taken by Barriger some years after the photo at left.
 A small hut (purpose unknown) is barely visible in the shadows beside the tower where the T&BV tracks had been located.
-The SSW tracks cross the MKT at an angle and pass behind the house and the light colored building on the left side of the image. |
+The SSW tracks cross the Katy at an angle and pass behind the house and the light colored building on the left side of the image. (photo courtesy John W. Barriger III National Railroad Library) |

-Hillsboro (originally spelled Hillsborough until changed by the Post Office) was
+Hillsboro (spelled Hillsborough until it was changed by

-established as the county seat of Hill County in 1853.
-The first railroad into
+the Post Office) was established as the county seat of Hill County in 1853.
+The

-of the Missouri, Kansas & Texas Railway (MK&T, but commonly called
+1881 with tracks of the Missouri, Kansas & Texas (MK&T, "Katy") Railway.

 eyeing the Katy as a potential component of his long term plan.
 The Katy had bridged the Red River